 THE RIGHT TO RESPECT FOR PERSONAL PROPERTY

 The belongings of a homeless person are entitled to the same respect and protection as everyone else’s.
 Our property is protected by the English common law.
-Article 1 of Protocol 1 of the European Convention also protects us against unjustified interference with our possessions by public authorities and requires them to take steps to ensure that they are protected.
-In practice, as with so many rights, this protection has seemed worthless to homeless people, who see their property confiscated or destroyed repeatedly.
-In theory it may sometimes be possible to reclaim property, but excessive charges generally mean that it is lost forever.
+Article 1 of Protocol 1 of the Convention also protects us against unjustified interference with our possessions by public authorities and requires them to take steps to ensure that they are protected.
+In practice, as with so many rights, this protection has seemed worthless to homeless people, who see their property confiscated or destroyed all the time.

 THE RIGHT TO LIFE